joelparkerhenderson/pitch-deck/README.md

 ### Slide 7: Marketing

 * Talk about how you plan to get customers’ attention.
-* Show you have a solid grasp of how you will reach your target market and what sales channels you plan on using.
+* Show a solid grasp of how to reach your target market and what sales channels to use.
-* Investors know finding and winning customers can sometimes be the biggest challenge for a startup.
+* Investors know finding and winning customers can be the biggest challenge for a startup.
 * If your sales and marketing is different than your competitors, then highlight the differences.